sablier-labs/lockup/README.md

 ### How it works

-As I mentioned in the features section, the creation and deposit operations are distinct.
-This means that when a stream is created, the balance will be set to 0 with further deposits that will be made (we can still have `createAndDeposit` function to maintain the same UX).
+As mentioned in the features section, the creation and deposit operations are distinct.
+This means that the balance is set to 0 when a stream is created, and deposits are made afterward.
+However, a `createAndDeposit` function is implemented to maintain the same user experience.

 Since the streams are open-ended, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestampt` at the creation of the stream.
 There are several actions that